Semantic Relations and Deep Learning: Learning semantic relations

 \subsubsection{Joint entity and relation extraction}

-Entities and relations can be acquired jointly if one takes advantage of their interaction.
-Local decisions, argument types and connections between relation types can constrain named entities and relations, which can then be learned together \cite{Roth2007}.
+Entities and relations can be acquired jointly if one uses their interaction to mutual advantage.
+Local decisions are made about the text spans which represent entity mentions , argument types and connections between them.
+Such decisions constrain named entities and relations, which can then be learned together \cite{Roth2007}.
 Deep learning also makes it possible to get and combine such information.

-\newcite{Singh2013} develop a probabilistic graphical model which classifies entity mentions into entity types, then clusters these mentions using coreference relations, and finally identifies the relations between them.
-Such a joint model has distinct benefits: constraints on the types of a relation's arguments can improve entity detection and classification, as well as coreference resolution. \newcite{Ren2017} take entity type information from an external knowledge base , and combine it with aggregated information from the context and relation-entity interactions.

-In \posscite{Li2014} work, a structured perceptron with beam search jointly recognizes entities and relations. \citeauthor{Li2014}'s algorithm gradually builds all segments within the beam constraints.
-In the process, it associates entity types with subsequences (which are then treated as entity mentions), and relations with pairs of recognized entity mentions.
-The representation of these sequences combines local syntactic and semantic features with global features (coreference and neighbour coherence, constraints on relation combinations).
-A model is trained using a structured perceptron.
-The joint model identifies entity mentions better than a sequence labeling method using CRFs, an extended set of labels (BILOU: Beginning, Inside, Last, Outside, Unit), as well as syntactic and semantic features.
-The model also has better results than relation classification by the Maximum Entropy Markov Model.

-\newcite{Miwa2014} represent entities and relations in a table, and apply history-based structured learning to relation extraction .
-This transforms the task into a table-filling problem.
-It includes various orders in traversing the cells of the table for decoding, global features from relations to entities, and several learning methods with inexact search.
-The table contains words, and entities are identified by the BILOU encoding scheme; BILOU labels also appear in the table.
-Relations are defined on (head) words, since the span of entities is determined dynamically.
-Labels are assigned to cells, one by one, by a probabilistic method which combines local features (of the word itself) and global constraints (label assignment to previous cells).
+We will review methods which can be loosely grouped by how they deal with entity mention identification, and by the mention's varying length: \begin{packed_item} \item use some form of span and entity type labelling: sequence labelling or table-filling with the same style of labels; \item explore all potential spans (or spans which can be quickly recognized as maybe representing entity mentions), link them in various ways, and predict together the correct spans and the relations between them; \item process a text fragment, and output relation instances which appear in the text. \end{packed_item}

+\paragraph{Entity span and type labelling.} \newcite{Zheng2017} adopted a tagging scheme, similar to that in \cite{Li2014}, for joint argument identification and relation extraction .
+Inspired by named entity tagging, which also must identify sequences of various lengths, \citeauthor{Zheng2017} combined a larger set of span indicators (BIESO: Begin, Inside, End, Single, Other) with the target relations and numerals which indicate the first or the second argument of the relation.
+Figure \ref{fig:zheng2017model} depicts the model.